Public Lecture with Lena Leonteva: Teacher and Student Relationship

-Join us for an introductory lecture with our dear friend Lena Leonteva from Moscow, Russia.
+Join us for an introductory lecture on the teacher student relationship with our dear friend Lena Leonteva from Moscow, Russia.
 This lecture is part of Lena's teaching tour of the Diamond Way centers across the US.

 Our lectures usually last up to two hours and include a short, guided experience of our main meditation practice.
 There will be chances to ask questions throughout the evening!

 There is a suggested donation of $10 for this lecture.

 From Lama Ole Nydahl's book, The Way Things Are: